paresh0805/paresh0805/README.md

 ## 🚀 About Me

-I am a Data Science undergraduate focused on building reliable and scalable machine learning systems.
+I am a Data Science undergraduate with an interest in building reliable and scalable systems.
+My work spans machine learning, software development, and Linux-based environments, with a focus on creating practical and maintainable solutions.

-My interests lie in applying machine learning techniques to real-world problems, designing clean evaluation pipelines, and developing maintainable software systems.

-I am actively exploring open-source contributions and continuously strengthening my foundations in algorithms, data structures, and statistical learning.
+I enjoy working at the intersection of systems and applications, exploring how backend logic, system services, and user interfaces interact.
+I am actively involved in open-source development and continuously strengthening my foundations in algorithms, data structures, and system design.

 ---